Automattic/phpcs-neutron-standard/README.md

 **New code MUST NOT use `array()` to create array primitives; use the `[]` shorthand syntax instead.**

 This is just for the sake of consistency.
-The shorthand is fewer characters to type and is commonly used outside of WordPress code that must support PHP < 5.4.
+The shorthand is fewer characters to type and is commonly used outside of code that must support PHP < 5.4.

 ## Yoda conditions